 David Watts became the Director of the Maine Pops Concert Band in 2017.
-Now in his sixth season on the Maine Pops podium, Watts leads a music ensemble that has seen tremendous changes in size, musicianship, and versatility.
+Now in his seventh season on the Maine Pops podium, Watts leads a music ensemble that has seen tremendous changes in size, musicianship, and versatility.

 Under Watts’ leadership, the Maine Pops Concert Band has performed numerous fall, holiday, spring and summer concerts in and around the greater Portland metropolitan area.
 These concerts provide audiences with a variety of musical selections ranging from classical works and marches to classic show tunes and Big Band era compositions.

 During the spring of 2021, the band conducted weekly on line rehearsals, and released a series of online spring performances to keep musicians playing while entertaining its dedicated audience through the pandemic.
 The final recording of the season brought in musicians from other Maine community bands for a virtual performance of R.B.
 Hall's "New Colonial March" to celebrate R.B.
 Hall Day on June 26.
-These online sessions also proved to be beneficial to musicians returning to in-person rehearsals this past summer.
+These online sessions also proved to be beneficial to musicians returning to in-person rehearsals in July of 2021.

 In addition to his duties with Maine Pops, Watts is also employed as the Director of Adult and Community Education for the Five Town CSD based in Camden/Rockport, Maine.
 He also serves as the organist/pianist at South Freeport Congregational Church.
 About 13 years ago, Watts was invited to take over conducting Chandlers Military Band: the Portland–based band organized in 1833 and believed to be the nation’s second oldest professional band in continuous service.